 Rock art is an invaluable spiritual, historic and artistic resource, but it raises various issues, primarily concerning how it can best be protected.

-Indigenous Australians’ knowledge of rock art is still vital and alive today.
+First Nations peoples’ knowledge of rock art is still vital and alive in Australia today.
 Stories about these artworks have been passed down, in some cases through thousands of generations, and in others directly from the artists themselves.

 In Australia, seven heritage places are on the National Heritage List, in recognition of their outstanding cultural significance to the nation: Dampier Archipelago, Grampians National Park, Kakadu National Park, Koonalda Cave, Uluru-Kata Tjuta National Park, the Tasmanian Wilderness and the West Kimberley.